Last updated on March 12, 2026

 Wort, the Raidmother | Illustration by Dave Allsop

 While making an EDH deck, you usually need to have two things clear: what your commander and strategy are going to be.
 These two should ideally synergize well together.
 You usually choose either a strategy or a commander, then adapt the other to coincide with it.
-Since EDH has become one of the most prominent formats in the game, and since it can play cards from all of Magic’s history, Wizards has been regularly printing new commanders that can fill in some niche strategies and archetypes.
+Wizards regularly prints new commanders that can fill in some niche strategies and archetypes.
 Mass land destruction has very much not been one of those.

 Mass land destruction decks need to keep a couple of things in mind.
 One of them is that targeted land destruction can definitely work to take out problematic lands, but they won’t truly set your opponents back.
-Mass land destruction, on the other hand, can pretty much stall a game, because it usually has effects that punish everyone equally.
+Mass land destruction, usually has effects that punish everyone equally.
 With that in mind, these decks should have one or both of two things: land recursion, and mana rocks or dorks.

-Any EDH deck should always have a proper number of mana rocks, but in this case, you don’t just want them as ways to ramp, but also as ways to prepare beforehand for your own effects.
-If you destroy all of your opponents’ mana sources but keep a nice array of mana generators on your own field, you’ll get yourself miles ahead and get a strong advantage.
+Any EDH deck should always have a proper number of mana rocks, but in this case, you don’t just want them as ways to ramp, but as ways to prepare for your own effects.
+If you destroy all of your opponents’ mana sources and keep a nice array of mana generators on your own field, you put yourself miles ahead.

-Mana recursion should be pretty obvious.
-If you’re able to start playing lands from your graveyard right after you drop an Armageddon, it’ll be way easier for you to rebuild before your opponents.
+Land recursion is a clear winner.
+If you start playing lands from your graveyard right after you drop an Armageddon, it is way easier for you to rebuild before your opponents draw theirs.

 I’d personally recommend this card as part of the 99 instead of as your commander, but that doesn’t mean you can’t search for ways to make it fun in some absurd ways.
 Kamahl, Fist of Krosa’s first ability lets you turn any land into a creature, including your opponents’ lands.
 Pair that up with a good amount of ramp (which is definitely easy to get in mono-green) and wraths or other ways to get rid of creatures.
 It’s essentially mass land removal with extra steps.